-In this paper, we present briefly the implementation of a Java interface for WMPI, a Windows-based implementation of MPI.
-Then, we describe a system that is oriented for Web-based computing and we present a solution to integrate WMPI with this tool by making use of a Java bridge component and the Java bindings for WMPI.
+In the second part of the paper we describe another tool that is oriented for Web-based computing and we present a solution to integrate WMPI with this tool, by making use of a Java bridge component and our Java bindings for WMPI.
 This solution allows the execution of meta-applications over a mixed configuration of platforms, execution models and programming languages.
-The resulting system provides a way to solve the problem of heterogeneity and to unleash the potential of diverse computational resources and programming tools.
+The overall system provides an integrated solution to solve the problem of heterogeneity and to unleash the potential of diverse computational resources and programming tools.